Archives for Learning and Education Section Committee

 Laura graduated with an MA in Archives and Records Management from University College Dublin in 2007.
 Following seven years working as a business archivist, Laura moved to her current role as Archivist (Access and Engagement) at Explore York Libraries and Archives, supporting with the management of the archives of City of York Council.
 She regularly works with local universities and colleges on placement opportunities and supports with student teaching, both at undergraduate and postgraduate level.
 She also undertakes a number of informal learning programmes, including training workshops, for adults in the York area.

 After working at the BBC and then in teaching, Martin spent 7 years working on digital projects in the Learning Unit at the Science Museum, London.
 He is founder member and Chair of the Digital Learning Network.
 He has been a freelance digital heritage consultant since 2002, with a particular focus on user testing, evaluation and digital development.
 After working mainly with museums and other cultural sector organisations, in the last few years he has been working with archive-related clients as well.
+Martin updates the ALES web pages.

 Other Committee Members